teltrino/AI-Human-Body-Measurement-Pipeline/README.md

 This repository represents a personal implementation and research-oriented version of a human body measurement pipeline.

-This is just a demo to proof the concept.
+This is just a demo to prove the concept.

 This project should not be used as a substitute for professional medical, health, or anthropometric assessment.